Atriplex nummularia: Behavioural

 The name saltbush fittingly describes a function of the species in which they retain salt in their leaves absorbed with water through osmosis.
 Optimal growth is achieved in places where the mean annual temperature is between 15–24 °C and where rainfall is between 230–650mm per annum, though conditions outside this range may be tolerated once the plant has become well established.
-A. nummularia primarily grows on alluvial or limestone soils and while extremely tolerant of both saline and alkaline conditions, it does not cope in an acidic environment.
+Where it has been introduced to the South West of the United StatesA. nummularia primarily grows on alluvial or limestone soils and while extremely tolerant of both saline and alkaline conditions, it does not cope in an acidic environment.
 The species is able to grow in soils ranging from clays to sand, but is best suited to well-drained soils that have a deep profile.

 Though a saline environment deters most pests A. nummularia is not totally immune.
 The lucerne flea (Sminthurus viridis) and red-legged earth mite(Halotydeus destructor) are the most common and can infest the plant, causing significant damage that results in the malformation of new growth.
 It may also become sporadically attacked by a native saltbush scale, usually managed naturally through environmental processes.
 A. nummularia is often used as a food source for the larvae of some species including Lepidoptera and provide a habitat for arthropods including arachnids such as Phidippus californicus.